-- 1. In the Table of Contents, right-click on the output layer from the spatial join performed above and choose Joins and Relates→Join. - 2.
-In the dropdown box, choose to Join attributes from a table. - 3.
-In Step 1, choose to base the join on the field containing the unique ID of the measurement geographies. - 4.
-In Step 2, load the table from the result of following protocol 2.1, Net Land Area. - 5.
-In Step 3, choose the field in the Net Land Area Layer's table containing the unique ID of the measurement geographies. - 6.
-Click OK.

-- 7. Open the Attribute Table of the output layer from the spatial join, which now has the net land area table joined into it. - 8.
-Click Options and choose Add Field. - 9.
-Name the field StopDens or similar, and set it to be type Double. - 10.
-Right-click on the new field and choose Calculate Values. - 11.
-In the Field Calculator dialog box, double-click the Count field, then click the / button, and finally double-click the name of the field containing the net land area. - 12.
+- 1. Right-click on the output layer of the spatial join and select Open Attribute Table. - 2.
+Click Options and choose Add Field. - 3.
+Name the field StopDens and change the type to Double. - 4.
+Click OK to add the field. - 5.
+In the Table of Contents, right-click on the output layer from the spatial join performed above and choose Joins and Relates→Join. - 6.
+In the dropdown box, choose to Join attributes from a table. - 7.
+In Step 1, choose to base the join on the field containing the unique ID of the measurement geographies. - 8.
+In Step 2, load the table from the result of following protocol 2.1, Net Land Area. - 9.
+In Step 3, choose the field in the Net Land Area Layer's table containing the unique ID of the measurement geographies. - 10.
+Click OK. - 11.
+Open the Attribute Table of the output layer from the spatial join, which now has the net land area table joined into it. - 12.
+Right-click on the StopDens field and choose Field Calculator.... - 13.
+In the Field Calculator dialog box, click the Count field, then click the / button, and finally click the name of the field containing the net land area. - 14.
 Click OK.